Florian Neuschwander

 08

-Single-leg deadlifts take some practice to master.
-They’re a more challenging version of what you might know as Romanian Deadlifts.
+Single-leg deadlifts take some practise to master.
+They’re a more challenging version of what you might know as Romanian deadlifts.
 Since you’re standing on one leg, the in-built imbalance in this exercise is great for strengthening your hips and connected muscles.
 Again, these muscles all work together to support your knee.

 You’ll need a kettlebell or dumbbell of a suitable weight for this exercise.
-For guidance, if you’re completely new to using weights, choose a weight between 4 and 22 lbs.
+For guidance, if you’re completely new to using weights, choose a weight between four and 22lbs.

-The long-term benefits speak for themselves: relieving chronic knee pain, avoiding knee strain or injury, and improving your knee stability.
-They will keep you in shape for next year's Wings for Life World Run!
+The long-term benefits speak for themselves: these exercises will help you relieve chronic knee pain, avoid knee strain or injury and improve knee stability.
+All-in-all, they'll keep you in shape for the next running event you take on – and why not make that the Wings for Life World Run on May 4?